sddiaz/Portfolio-Projects/README.md

 # Portfolio-Projects
-A series of in-progress _personal_ projects I've done to increase my knowledge of software development.
+A chronological series of in-progress _personal_ projects I've done to increase my knowledge of software development.
 (Many more work-related projects have been completed, these are solely the personal ones).
 **(A personal portfolio website will be up once I have a sufficient number of projects finished)**
 <hr>